Configure eNegotiate

 Part 1 - Create the Contract Record and Associate a Draft

-To initiate negotiations on a contract draft, an existing contract record must be associated with the workflow card.
-Once linked, you can create or associate the initial draft agreement.
+To initiate negotiations on a contract draft, a contract record must exist in the Vault.
+Once associated with the workflow card, you can create or upload the initial draft agreement.

 There are four standard ways to associate a contract record: